isomerpages/nlb-reference/_singapore-history/Colonial Period.md

 Mental Illness in Singapore: A History of a Colony, Port, City and Coolie Town.
 By: Kah Seng Loh.
-East Asian Science, Technology & Society.
+East Asian Science, Technology &amp; Society.
 Jun 2016, Vol. 10 Issue 2, p121-140.

 Negotiating Gendered Spaces in Colonial Press: Wives of European planters in British Malaya.
 By: Datta, Arunima.
-Journal of Colonialism & Colonial History.
+Journal of Colonialism &amp; Colonial History.
 Winter 2017, Vol. 18 Issue 3, p1-29.

 Singapore's ‘Cinema-Age’ of the 1930s: Hollywood and the shaping of Singapore modernity.